 - Dental Implant: it is the best option to replace a permanent missing lateral incisor because implants are strong, durable, and aesthetic.

 - Partial denture: it is a removable prosthesis that is less expensive than bridges and implants.
 However, this is not a long-term solution.
-Partial dentures can replace 1 or more missing tooth.
+Learn more about the pros & cons of a denture for 1 tooth.

 Hypodontia occurs when a tooth fails to develop in the mouth.
 This can be due to genetic, environmental factors, or a combination of both.
 Missing baby teeth lateral incisors is a rare condition.
 However, if your child’s lateral incisors are missing, visit your dentist to check whether the eruption is delayed or the child’s teeth failed to develop.